rust-lang/book/second-edition/src/ch09-02-recoverable-errors-with-result.md

 The condition we want to check in the match guard is whether the value returned by `error.kind()` is the `NotFound` variant of the `ErrorKind` enum.
 If it is, we try to create the file with `File::create`.
-However, because `File::create` could also fail, we need to add an inner `match` statement as well.
+However, because `File::create` could also fail, we need to add an inner `match` expression as well.
 When the file can’t be opened, a different error message will be printed.
 The last arm of the outer `match` stays the same so the program panics on any error besides the missing file error.